WordPress/create-block-theme/readme.txt

 To save recent changes made in the Editor to the currently active theme:

 - Select "Save Changes" to save any recent changes to the currently active theme.

-2. Create Block Theme save panel in the WordPress Editor

 To install and uninstall fonts: